Sntx626/Rolling_Discord-A_Discord_Dice_Bot/README.md

 ## THIS IS THE DEVELOPMENT BRANCH, ONLY CLONE WHEN YOU ARE READY TO TAKE THE RISK!

 ### Setup Windows
-MusicBot can be installed on Windows 7, 8, and 10 too, though it requires installing some programs on your computer first.
+Rolling_Discord can be installed on Windows 7, 8, and 10 too, though it requires installing some programs on your computer first.

 1. Install [Python 3.7.](https://www.python.org/ftp/python/3.7.0/python-3.7.0.exe)
 2. During the setup, tick Install launcher for all users (recommended) and Add Python 3.7 to PATH when prompted.